-Although advertised for up to 4 chickens, some said it was not large enough for 4, full-grown birds.
+Although advertised for up to 4 chickens, some users have found it isn't large enough for 4 full-grown birds.

 Doors make it difficult to directly reach animals inside.

 Sturdy, weatherproof wood and wire mesh.
-Includes an easy to clean, removable tray, private sleep space, and chicken run.
+Includes an easy-to-clean removable tray, private sleep space, and chicken run.
+Features 2 levels.
 Houses up to 4 chickens.

 Some reviewers said it was too small for 4 chickens.

 Space for 2 full-sized chickens or 4 bantams.
 Includes sleeping house with ramp, door, and nesting boxes.
-Hinged roof allows access.
+Hinged roof allows easy access.
 Cleans easily with pull-out plastic tray.
-Weatherproofed wood construction.
+Weather-proofed wood construction.

 No space for more than a couple of birds.